Jonatan Johansson (footballer): Coaching career

 Johansson worked for Greenock Morton as their reserve team coach in 2012.
 He moved to Motherwell in August 2012 to coach their under-20 team.
 Johansson left Motherwell in July 2015 and was replaced by Stephen Craigan.
 In December 2016, he was appointed as an assistant coach to Markku Kanerva for the Finland national team.

 On 9 April 2017, he was announced as an assistant coach to Rangers manager Pedro Caixinha.
 After starting work with Rangers, Johansson left his position with the Finland national team.

-Morton manager
+Greenock Morton

 Johansson was appointed on a two-year contract as manager of Scottish Championship club Greenock Morton on 6 September 2018.
 His first match in charge ended in a 1–1 draw at Tannadice Park against Dundee United.
 Johansson left Morton at the end of the 2018–19 season, as the club decided not to exercise the option of retaining him for the second year of his contract.

-TPS Turku manager
+TPS

 Johansson was appointed as new manager at TPS on 24 July 2020.
 He signed an initial two-year contract with the option of another year.
+He was dismissed by TPS on 25 September 2022.